pBread/ScrapeFlowExecutionResults/README.md

 ## Usage & Limitations

-This repository aggregates the execution Gather results of every flow in your Twilio account. _Note, we assume each Studio Flow only has one Gather widget.
+This repository aggregates the user inputs from every Studio Flow in your Twilio account. _Note, we assume each Studio Flow only has one Gather widget.
 If you have multiple Gather widgets in a Studio Flow, it will return the results of the first widget and the results may be inaccurate._

 ## Setup